Easily apply online for the money you need to finance a car, home or small business at competitive rates and adjustable terms.

 Does Chase offer student loans?

 No. Chase discontinued its student loans offer in 2013.
 If you have a previous student loan through the bank, it’s now serviced by Navient.
+For alternatives, compare student loan providers and how they work in our student loans guide.

 Why should I consider taking out a Chase loan?